larytet-go/gett/README.md

 ```
 // brute force : genetrate all posible tuples sum of which is 24 compleixty O(n^3)
 // If the data is sorted inner loop can be saved by checking pairs against the third number resulting in complexity O(n^2)
-// For example, if a + b is equal or exceeding (24-b) we do not need to perform the inner loop at all.
+// For example, if a + b = (24-b) we do not need to perform the inner loop at all.
-// If a > 24-b we need only one test and we are done.
+// If a >= 24-b we need only one test and we are done.
 type tuple struct {
     a int
     b int